• Skip to main content

 But many of the wild animals such as bats take advantage of ultrasonic, which helps them to determine the distance between the predator and prey.
 It has biological sensors which calculate the distance by emitting and receiving ultrasonic waves.

-This principle is utilized in many modern electronic measuring equipment; we will learn how the same principle could be applied for the present project also.
+This principle is utilized in many modern electronic measuring equipment; I have explained how the same principle could be applied for the present project also.

 Ultrasonic sensor: